-1. That the Company's accounting for gas costs during the 12-month period ended May 31, 2021, is approved;

-2. That the gas costs incurred by Piedmont during the 12-month period ended May 31, 2021, including the Company's hedging costs, were reasonably and prudently incurred, and Piedmont is hereby authorized to recover 100% of its gas costs incurred during the review period;

-3. That the Company shall remove the existing temporaries that were implemented in Docket No. G-9, Sub 771, and implement the temporary rate decrement for the Sales Customers Only Deferred Account and the temporary rate increments for the All Customers Deferred Account, as found appropriate herein, effective for service rendered on and after the first day of the month following the date of this Order;
+- 1. That the Company's accounting for gas costs during the twelvemonth period ended May 31, 2021, is approved; - 2.
+That the gas costs incurred by Piedmont during the twelve-month period ended May 31, 2021, including the Company's hedging costs, were reasonably and prudently incurred, and Piedmont is hereby authorized to recover 100% of its gas costs incurred during the period of review; - 3.
+That the Company shall implement the temporary rate decrement for the Sales Customers Only Deferred Account and the temporary rate increments for the All Customers Deferred Account, as found appropriate herein, effective for service rendered on and after the first day of the month following the date of this Order;

-4. That it is appropriate to apply to Piedmont's Deferred Gas Cost Accounts an interest rate of 6.66% for the review period;

-5. That it is appropriate for Piedmont to continue calculating interest using its Commission approved overall allowed rate of return on a net-of-tax basis in its Deferred Gas Cost Accounts, adjusted for known tax changes;

-6. That in subsequent annual review proceedings, Piedmont shall continue to file in its direct testimony an explanation and supporting schedules that enable the Public Staff and Commission to review the interest rate being applied to Piedmont's deferred accounts, including deferred income tax accounts;

-7. That Piedmont and the Public Staff shall work together to address, and to the extent practicable, resolve and incorporate within Piedmont's next annual review filing in 2022, the five refinements to the Company's design day demand methodology identified by Public Staff witness Metz in the Public Staff Panel testimony;
+- 4. That it is appropriate to apply to Piedmont's Deferred Gas Cost Accounts an interest rate of 6.66% for the review period; - 5.
+That it is appropriate for Piedmont to continue calculating interest using its Commission approved overall allowed rate of return on a net-of-tax basis in its Deferred Gas Cost Accounts, adjusted for known tax changes; - 6.
+That in subsequent annual review proceedings, Piedmont shall continue to file in its direct testimony an explanation and supporting schedules that enable the Public Staff and Commission to review the interest rate being applied to Piedmont's deferred accounts, including deferred income tax accounts; - 7.
+That Piedmont and the Public Staff shall work together to address, and to the extent practicable, resolve and incorporate within Piedmont's next annual review filing in 2022, the five refinements to the Company's design day demand methodology identified by Public Staff witness Metz in the Public Staff Panel testimony;

-8. That Piedmont shall include an update on its discussions with the Public Staff regarding the Company's design day demand estimation methodology and Design Winter Load Duration Curve calculations, and include a description of any changes Piedmont has made to its demand forecasting and capacity planning as a result of these discussions in its direct testimony in its next annual review filing in 2022;

-9. That Piedmont shall give notice to its customers of the rate changes allowed in this Order; and

-10. That Piedmont shall file revised tariff sheets within five business days of the date of this Order implementing the rate changes approved in Ordering Paragraph No. 3 above.
+- 8. That Piedmont shall include an update on its discussions with the Public Staff regarding the Company's design day demand estimation methodology and Design Winter Load Duration Curve calculations, and include a description of any changes Piedmont has made to its demand forecasting and capacity planning as a result of these discussions in its direct testimony in its next annual review filing in 2022; - 9.
+That Piedmont shall give notice to its customers of the rate changes allowed in this Order; and - 10.
+That Piedmont shall file revised tariff sheets within five (5) days of the date of this Order implementing the rate changes noted in Ordering Paragraph No. 3 above.